 In fact, many stages are scripted to exactly correspond to the music, to the extent where the game will throws out bonus enemies for you to destroy if you kill the midboss quickly, and sometimes skip midboss patterns if you kill them too slowly, all in attempts to perfectly synchronize the stages with their themes (assuming your game isn't running slowly for some reason, that is).

 In New Super Mario Bros.: The Goombas and Koopa Troopas, among other enemies, as well as the powerups, interact with the music.
 Whenever there is a "wah-wah", all of the enemies will stop and do a half-step.

 Sort of at the end of Team Fortress 2 "Meet the Spy"; you can hear his stabs in time with the theme music!

 Halo does this several times.
-In 343 Guilty Spark, a Scare Chord in the soundtrack is timed to play when a corpse falls through the door during the Pvt.
+In the mission 343 Guilty Spark, a Scare Chord in the soundtrack is timed to play when a corpse falls through the door during the Pvt.
 Jenkins cutscene.
 A certain percussion hit plays when the Athens Station explodes in Halo 2, and another scare chord is used when MC rides the bomb out of the Cairo.
 During the final Escape Sequence in Halo 3, the music segues to the final phrase exactly when you make the jump to the ship.

 In the Dark Side Ending of The Force Unleashed II, the music matches with the lightsaber clashes.